priendeau/Fnct.d/README.rst

 Here the new Helper, it's compatible with previous version of ValueToVariable

+- Does include Synopsisa and Summary and Description will be available soon.

 .. code:: shell

  Help:

  Function ValueToVariable
+ Name
+ ValueToVariable		The Fnct.D Mechanisme acting as Re-Copy Pass-Thru Variable in Variable authorized to be transfered from Higher-level function to Sub-Level Function.

+ Synopsis
+   Since implementation of TSR resident like Python command-not-found or any type of Layer in interactive Shell in Both Curse Bash Command-Line and/or xterminal, gtk-terminal, The behavior of function is not clear and are not totally accessible.
+ValueToVariable eliminate problems of declare and following constraint, local variable can travel thru sub-function.

+ Summary
+   ValueToVariable allow creation of variable Assignation before running the application or function.
+Creating a code evaluation it return in form of VAR1=${VAR1}  VAR2=${VAR2} Application ; Where VAR1,VAR2 will be already available inside nestled function or real-function .
+If the are made from Top-function, Shell command like declare make variable existing beyond Master Function Body, which overcrowding variable after death or termination with uses if unset still existing and increase amount of memory without cleaning it.
+The mechanism is Filtering Thru and exercise a filter over Polish Notation Respect to enforce uses of Strict Notation to have an idea of their uses.
+Since Polish notation is adopted inside the Fnct.D, uses of evaluation brace to expand code inside function like BoolVarTest( newest version of BoolVarTestVarCreation) expanding Preambule-code, The If-N clause and it's Assertion code inside function to make parseable function to analyse it faster and discover bottle-neck by re-coding clause and action.
+ValueToVariable is madatory associated with  Prompt mechanism to pass the __main_StartServices and receive the authorized variable list.
+Description is under development to explain in depth uses of ValueToVariable, including uses of Whitelist where some power mechanisme like compiler depend of variable like CFLAGS, LDFLAGS... white list nad it's key to activate it VTVIsWhiteList.

  Default Variable Value:
  Variable VTVValueRe ,
   Default Value:StrTestA_1,StrTestB_1,StrCTest1_1,StrDTest2_1,IntA_1,IntB_1,IsTestA_1,IsNotTestA_1
  Variable VTVValueEntry ,
   Default Value:StrTestA,StrTestB,StrCTest1,StrDTest2,IntA,IntB,IsTestA,IsNotTestA
  Variable VTVIsArrayStyleInsert ,
   Default Value:False
  Variable VTVSepList ,
   Default Value:",:"
  Variable VTVISeparatorType ,
   Default Value:0
  Variable VTVVarFilter ,
   Default Value:[SIB][tnos][a-zA-Z0-9_]*__SEP__
  Variable VTVRejectionFilter ,
   Default Value:[a-zA-Z0-9_]*
+ Variable VTVIsWhiteList ,
+  Default Value:False
+ Variable VTVWhiteListTransfert ,
+  Default Value:CFLAGS,LDFLAGS,CC,GCC,CPP
  Variable VTVIsValueToConvert ,
   Default Value:True
  Variable VTVIsValueReAssign ,
   Default Value:True
  Variable VTVReasignPrefix ,
   Default Value:None
  Variable VTVReasignSuffix ,
   Default Value:None
  Variable VTVIsTransformed ,
   Default Value:False
  Variable VTVIsTransHadScript ,
   Default Value:False
  Variable VTVIsDebugDisplay ,
   Default Value:False
  Variable VTVIsSlowDebug ,
   Default Value:False
  Variable VTVITransformScript ,
   Default Value:None
  Variable VTVAppsScripter ,
   Default Value:/usr/bin/gawk
  Variable VTVAppsScripterOpt ,
   Default Value:--field-separator=__SEP__ --file=__FILE__ __VAR_ASSIGN__
  Variable VTVScriptInterVar ,
   Default Value:--assign=__VAR__=__VALUE__
  Variable VTVAppsParser ,
   Default Value:__APPS__ __OPT__
  Following switch are available:

   --startservices	Start the application normally.
   --get		Return value of Internal Variable.
   --list		List all Internal Pre-fixed Variable available to query or get.
+  --compword	Word Completion Provide a services to Extract on Demand all Pre-fixed Variable
+   \String inside this function.

 Also available a command-line example to verify your informations :